beetbox/confuse/README.rst

 .. image:: http://img.shields.io/pypi/v/confuse.svg
     :target: https://pypi.python.org/pypi/confuse

-I'm tired of fiddling around with `ConfigParser`_.
-I don’t even really like INI syntax.
-I'm tired of writing boilerplate code to check for missing values, fall back to defaults, override config values with command-line options, and all that.
-I think a configuration library should be able to handle a lot more for me.

-So I'm writing **Confuse** to magically take care of defaults, overrides, type checking, command-line integration, human-readable errors, and standard OS-specific locations.
-The configuration files will be based on `YAML`_, which is a great syntax for writing down data.
+**Confuse** is a configuration library for Python that uses `YAML`_.
+It takes care of defaults, overrides, type checking, command-line integration, human-readable errors, and standard OS-specific locations.

 What It Does
 ------------